cschwem2er/stminsights/README.md

 ## Citation

-If you use stminsights for your publications please cite
+Please cite stminsights if you use it for your
-it:
+publications:

 ```
   Carsten Schwemmer (2018). stminsights: A Shiny Application for Inspecting